 This shrine is open only after 10 AM and cannot be seen unless you climb the four floors.
 And navigate the open roof to reach the corner from where Lakshmi is overlooking most of the Ratchaprasong.

 Trimurti refers to the Hindu trinity of Brahma, Vishnu, and Mahesh.
 Put together they are the most powerful entity in the whole universe.
 Four Vedas are depicted here as dogs along with the Kamadhenu cows.
 I was told Trimurti is these days treated as God of Love by the younger generation of Thai people.
 So, you see a lot of youngsters looking for love praying here.
 God of Love is offered all things red – Red candles, Red Roses, Red Incense Sticks, and Red Fruits.
 There is a belief that the Trimurti comes down every Tuesday and Thursday night around 9:30 PM to listen to the people praying here.
 On my next trip, I would try to make a visit in the evening on Tuesday or Thursday to see how people turn up to be heard directly by the three most powerful Gods.

-Interesting, how the myths are formed and how our own beliefs keep strengthening those beliefs till they become a reality for future generations.
+Interesting, how the myths are formed and how our own beliefs keep strengthening those beliefs until they become a reality for future generations.

 Ganesha, the son of Shiva and Parvati has a shrine next to the Trimurti Shrine in front of the Central world.
 A huge idol in gold with just a canopy on top sits peacefully as people come and pray.
 Ganesha is offered all kinds of food – fruits, desserts and of course his favorite Modaks.